Variational eigenvalues of the subelliptic $p$-Laplacian: Introduction

-for $\beta\in \mathbb{Z}^{+}$ are smooth and they satisfy the H\"ormander finite rank condition, but there does not exist a group law on $\mathbb{R}^{d}$ such that $X_{1},\ldots, X_{d}$ are left invariant.
+are smooth.
+Moreover, they satisfy the H\"ormander finite rank condition, however, there does not exist any group law on $\mathbb{R}^{d}$ such that $X_{1},\ldots, X_{d}$ are left invariant.
+For the simplest case, we have

+see e.g. \cite[Example 1.2.14]{Bonfiglioli2007}.
 Therefore, we also focus on Carnot-Carathéodory spaces that are not homogeneous Carnot groups, commonly referred to as Grushin spaces.